kdkasad/kdkasad/README.md

 ### Hi there! 👋

 I'm Kian.
-I'm a first-year student at Purdue University.
+I'm a first-year Computer Science student at Purdue University.

 ### Looking around?
  - Check out my repositories to see some of my projects.